onigoetz/fpdi_tcpdf/README.md

 Unofficial PSR-0 compliant version of the FPDI library for TCPDF

-This is version 1.4.2 of FPDI (and version 1.2 of FPDF_TPL) with some minor changes:
+This is version [1.4.4 of FPDI](http://www.setasign.de/products/pdf-php-solutions/fpdi/downloads/) (and version 1.2.3 of FPDF_TPL) with some minor changes:

 * the library is namespaced in fpdi.
 To create instance use